 More From the Blog...

 Employers added 266,000 jobs in November, and the unemployment rate dropped to 3.5%.
 Read more about the November 2019 jobs report.

 Systems engineers and systems administrators are hot commodities right now.
 These IT professionals analyze an enterprise’s systems requirements and actively participate in the design, implementation and troubleshooting of various platforms.

-According to the most recent Robert Half Technology Salary Guide, the salary midpoint for a systems administrator in the United States will be $80,000 in the coming year.
-The salary midpoint for a systems engineer will be $101,000.
+According to the 2019 Robert Half Technology Salary Guide, the salary midpoint for a systems administrator is $81,750, and the salary midpoint for a systems engineer is $103,000.

 We spoke to Dermot, a Unix systems engineer for a multinational telecommunications company, to learn more about the role.
 He said, “Administrators are responsible for the day-to-day running of the platform, but the systems engineer knows the platform’s capabilities and how it best interacts with various software and services that sit on top.”

 Use our Salary Calculator to discover the starting pay for a systems engineer or systems administrator in your area.